nebhead/spkr-select/README.md

 * Updated the README.md to include more information on the hardware setup.
 Hopefully this will demystify the hardware build so that people building this project at home will be able to recreate it.
 * Updated control.py to make the LIRC libraries optional (disable/enable flag).
 I believe that others may have experienced issues with this project when lirc was not installed.

+#### UPDATE: October 2020

+* Updated to Python 3 so that we can future proof this project a little bit.
+However, given that the LIRC and python-lirc modules are not being fully supported, we may have to update again in the future.
+* Added night mode.
+Go to admin settings to enable/disable dark mode.
+* Dashboard now shows realtime udpates of enabled speakers.

 ## Screenshots

 Here is a screenshot of the dashboard: